-Since the societal context for business is changing, the capability to adopt new business models has been identified as an important source of sustainable competitive advantage and key leverage to improve the sustainability performance of organisations.
+Since the societal context for business is changing, the capability to adopt new business models has been identified as an important source of sustainable competitive advantage and key leverage to improve the sustainability performance of organizations.

 With sustainability issues like growing inequality and the deterioration of our natural livelihood making the transformation to a more sustainable economy increasingly desirable, companies need a new approach to expand the opportunity for new growth and value creation.

-Adopting sustainable business model innovation (SBM-I) is then suggested as one-way companies can yield higher returns than product or process innovations, and can also have the additional benefit of higher risk mitigation and resilience.
+Adopting sustainable business model innovation (SBM-I) is then suggested as one way companies can yield higher returns than product or process innovations, and can also have the additional benefit of higher risk mitigation and resilience.

 They are encouraged to explore various strategies or design themes to innovate their business models for sustainability.